 Books (find at your local library or order below on Amazon):

-- How to Make an Apple Pie and See the World by Marjorie Priceman (or listen to it read online here)
+- How to Make an Apple Pie and See the World by Marjorie Priceman (read it on OpenLibrary here or listen to a read aloud here)

 Supplies (use what you have, but here are links to shop if you need anything):